 A4LE Vision :: A world in which place is a catalyst for inspired learning.
 Connected professionals imagining, promoting, and realizing that vision.

-We invite you to become involved in our chapter as there are many ways to participate and further the mission of VA4LE.
-Each year we host a one-day conference in the fall and our annual conference in the spring.
+We invite you to become involved in our chapter as there are many ways to participate and further the mission of VA-A4LE.
+Each year we host a one-day conference in the fall (to be virtual in 2020) and our annual conference in the spring.
 These are opportunities to engage other professionals in workshops, lectures, small groups, panel discussions and in other social settings to further the mission to provide the best and most innovative learning environments to students.
 The success of our chapter is also dependent on our professional partners whose support through the sponsorship of our two conferences is vital.
 We thank them for their continued support of our chapter and for the relationships we share outside of the chapter.
-Please take a moment to review the list of sponsors to the left of this message.

 It is an exciting time to be a part of this evolving vision for planning K-12 learning environments with such a diverse group of people committed to innovation and success!
 I invite you to become involved today.